alisharafi88/alisharafi88/README.md

 - 👋 Hi, I’m AliSharafi
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and django
-- 🌱 I’m currently learning Django framework